top of page

 🎯 Goals

-• Stay organized across multiple applications and interviews.
+• Stay organized across applications and interviews

 😩 Frustrations

-• Losing track of what she sent and when.
+• Losing track of messages, follow-ups, names

 🧭 User Journey Map